 Product managers ranked as one of the top 10 in-demand jobs for 2018 with a medium base salary of $113,000, according to Glassdoor’s best jobs in America report.

-But if you want to secure this in-demand position, your resume templates need to maximize its impact.
-Here are eight critical aspects your product manager resume needs to have:
+But if you want to secure this in-demand position, your resume needs to maximize its impact.

 1. Product Manager Resume Template: Belfast

-This template is #1 for a reason, it’s our most downloaded and popular modern resume template.
+This template is #1 for a reason, it’s also our most downloaded and popular modern resume template.

 2. Product Manager Resume Template: Aberdeen